Hedonismo e Transgressão na Poética de Allen Ginsberg

 - Allen Ginsberg nasceu em 3 de Junho de 1926, em Newark.
 “Foi uma criança complicada e tímida, dominada pelos estranhos e assustadores episódios de sua mãe, uma mulher completamente paranóica, que acreditava que o mundo conspirava contra ela.
 Ao mesmo tempo, Allen teve que lutar para compreender o que estava acontecendo dentro dele, já que era consumido pela luxúria de outros meninos de sua idade.

 Na escola secundária, descobriu a poesia, mas logo ao ingressar na Universidade de Columbia, fez amizade com um grupo de jovens delinquentes, filósofos de almas selvagens (entre eles Jack Kerouac), obcecados igualmente por drogas, sexo e literatura.
 Ao mesmo tempo em que ajudava os amigos a desenvolverem os seus talentos literários, Allen perdia de vez a sua ingenuidade, experimentando drogas, freqüentando bares gays em Greenwich Village e vivendo seus affairs homossexuais.
-Assumindo um estilo de vida bizarro, como se procurasse em si mesmo a face da loucura de sua mãe, Ginsberg acabou em tratamento psiquiátrico”
+Assumindo um estilo de vida bizarro, como se procurasse em si mesmo a face da loucura de sua mãe, Ginsberg acabou em tratamento psiquiátrico”.
+(Wikipédia em português)

 - “Ler Ginsberg (...) é uma experiência tensa, difícil e por vezes traumática.
 Contudo, a leitura final desse livro reitera o amor como princípio e fim de tudo.
 E a inquietude como uma virtude para não sucumbir à opressão e à mediocridade.”
 (Leonardo Vinhas, do “Scream and Yell”)